JasonOstroski/PerformHot2023CloudInfraLabGuide/content/03_alerting/02_create_an_auto-adaptive_alert/index.md

 ## Create an Auto-Adaptive Alert

 - We sometimes get 4xx errors on the ALB and have accepted that we can’t fix 100% of errors.
-- However, we want to Dynatrace to tell us if errors spike up outside of the norm without having to create thresholds ourselves.
+- However, we want Dynatrace to tell us if errors spike up outside of the norm without having to create thresholds ourselves.
 - The number of errors may fluctuate, and it would be great if Dynatrace could auto-adapt and let us know when big spikes occur